In the short time that we’ve been vegan, we’ve heard pretty much every reason why others feel they cannot be vegan.

 For example, countries like France, butter is a large part of their diet and is in many foods.
 In Argentina, red meat is pretty much served at every meal.
 And in many Asian countries poultry, pork and eggs are a staple part of the household.

-One of the most comprehensive studies done about diet-related diseases concluded that “counties with a high consumption of animal-based foods in 1983–84 were more likely to have had higher death rates from “Western” diseases as of 1973–75, while the opposite was true for counties that ate more plant foods.”
+One of the most comprehensive studies done about diet-related diseases concluded that countries with high consumption of animal-based foods in 1983–84 were more likely to have had higher death rates from “Western” diseases as of 1973–75, while the opposite was true for counties that ate more plant foods.
 This is an extract from The China Study.

 Why is making your own food choices a selfish decision?
 Shouldn’t we all have the right to eat what we want and not feel hurt or ashamed by those decisions?

 This is all about perspective.
 Trust me, I used to be someone that thought it would be too hard to live without eggs, cheese and yoghurt.
 Here I am, almost 18 months later, and I have not missed or craved any of those things!

 There’s so much choice and substitutions as you transition to a plant-based lifestyle that makes it easy to kick those cravings and habits out the door!

 “The American government spends $38 billion each year to subsidize the meat and dairy industries, but only 0.04 per cent of that (i.e., $17 million) each year to subsidize fruits and vegetables.”
 Sourced from the PETA.org website.

 I watched a documentary on the dairy industry, and it addresses the myths and truths and everything in between about this everyday staple.
-If you want to educate yourself a little more, watch the film Got The Facts On Milk?
+If you want to learn a little more, watch the film Got The Facts On Milk?

-I only buy ‘humanely’ sourced meat that is from a local farmer, free range/organic and grass fed.
+4. I only buy “humanely” sourced meat that is from a local farmer, free-range/organic and grass-fed

 However, when you start to dissect that statement and what you’re really supporting, you realise that the animal might have a better life than those in factory farms, but the end destination is identical.